spree/spree/guides/README.md

   $ rake guides
 </code></pre>

-You will also need to install the RedCloth gem (4.2.3 or greater) if you do not done so.
+You will also need to install the RedCloth gem (4.2.3 or greater) if you do not have it.
 Output will be generated in the `output` directory.

 To build just one file, say checkout.textile , you can run the spree_guides.rb with an extra argument like below.